 Student Academic Support

-The TRiO SSS program is funded by the U.S. Department of Education.
-Participants must be first generation and/or economically disadvantaged or disabled to participate.
+The U.S. Department of Education funds the TRiO SSS program through a competitive grant.
+Participants must be first generation and/or economically disadvantaged or a student with a disability evidencing academic need.
 Students receive individualized structured support, such as tutoring and academic coaching to: 1) maintain a GPA above 2.0, 2) persist in college, and 3) graduate within six years.
 The TRIO SSS Program is located in Dr. Billy Cowart Hall 208.

 TRiO STEM (Science, Technology, Engineering, Mathematics, and Health Sciences)